What to Do When Everything is Your Top Priority

 Assign Resources

-Unless you’re a solopreneur without any outside help, managing resources can become overwhelming.
-Using a visual tool such as Microsoft Project can help assign resources appropriately and ensure a balanced workload.
+Managing resources can become overwhelming if you’re a solopreneur without outside help.
+Using a visual project management tool can help assign resources appropriately and ensure a balanced workload.

 Team Selection